btraven00/clustering_example/README.md

 * `apptainer-vanilla` makes reference to a container image with stock python (`3.12`)
 * `apptainer-optimized` makes reference to a container image with a custom compiled python (`3.12.9`), just to check if optimization flags have a noticeable effect.
 * `envmodules` will need you to previously build the `.eb` easyconfigs with easybuild.
 We plan to make these modules publicly available in the future.
-* `conda` environments will fetch software from the configured conda channels and pypi.
-Does not compile anything, fetches pre-built binaries (assuming there's a build in those channels for your architecture, that is)
+* `conda` environments will fetch packages from the configured conda channels and pypi.
+Should only compile python modules with extensions for which there's no wheels on pypi.
+The conda recipes might fail if there're no builds on the pre-defined channels for your architecture.

 [More info in the envs/ folder](https://github.com/omnibenchmark/clustering_example/blob/main/envs/README.md).